Parents FAQ

 +

-expand knowledge, skills and attitudes recognised by employers and institutions offering further education and training
+– Enhanced employability: Students expand their skills, knowledge, and attitudes—qualities valued by both employers and institutions offering further education and training.

 +